-- The increase in energy prices was the biggest driver of Euro area inflation, which reached a staggering 10.7% in October 2022 and urged the European Central Bank (ECB) to hike rates.
+- The increase in energy prices has been the biggest driver of Euro area inflation, which reached a staggering 10.7% in October 2022 and has urged the European Central Bank (ECB) to hike rates.

 - German 10-year bund yields reaching an 11-year high in 2022 marked a new era of rising rates in developed markets, which took a toll on growth-oriented stocks.

 European equities contain more cyclical stocks – typically outperforming during rate rises – and trade at a discount vs. the U.S.

 Source: (LHS) Janus Henderson Portfolio Construction and Strategy, Morningstar.
 Cyclical sectors include energy, financials, industrials and materials.
 Defensive includes communication services, consumer discretionary, consumer staples, healthcare, technology, real estate and utilities.
 As at 31 December 2022.
 (RHS) Janus Henderson Portfolio Construction and Strategy, Bloomberg.
 Forward P/E Ratio as at December 2022.